 We successfully installed Angular CLI on our system and now we can set up a workspace for Angular projects in our system and create a new app.
 This can be done with the below command.

 The ng serve command will run the Angular app we have made.

 This launches the server, watches our files, and rebuilds the app as we make changes to those files.

 cd awesome-project ng serve --open

-The –open (or just -o) option automatically opens our browser to the below address.
+The –open or just -o option automatically opens the app in our browser with the below address.

 These steps are verified by our team and 100% working.
 Angular and Ubuntu may release new versions in upcoming years.
 But these steps remain the same.
 But we have to look for the latest versions of Node.js and NPM.